serge42/python-x64-compiler/README.md

 - print.py: simple test of the print function (pass)
 - input.py: simple test of the input function (pass)
 - binops.py: test of intricate arithmetic operations, and some dead code. (pass)
-- spilling.py: test with many variables and operations to force the compiler to spill.
+- spilling.py: test with many variables and operations to force the compiler to spill. (pass)
+- bool.py: test boolean expressions
-- ifelse.py: test a simple if/else statement
+- ifelse.py: test a simple if/else statement (pass)
 - while.py: test a simple while loop (fail)
+- whileif.py: test a while and an if
+- types.py: test different data types
+- arrays.py: test simple arrays
+- dicts.py: test simple dictionary
+- whilearrays.py: test while on an array